Resources

 While it is not a US federal immigration law that you must file income taxes, it is a US federal tax law.
 Immigration law requires you to follow all US laws.
 Failure to follow US tax laws could result in problems with immigration.

-Note: the Internationla Office can provide basic tax information, but we cannot give tax advice.
+tax advice.
 It is your responsibility to understand and meet your tax filing obligations.
-There are several options for you to be able to do this.

 What tax forms do you need to file?